-We found out from very impeccable sources in France that these terrorists were going to keep coming in and building up their strength until we declared martial law.
+We found out from very impeccable sources in France that these French terrorists were going to keep coming in and building up their strength until we declared martial law.
 Then two days after that when there was ensuing panic the 'terrorists' were going to meet and strike against the US from within.
 They were going to attempt to cripple all transportation and communication.
 They intended to kidnap the president and bomb congress.
-It would have taken the US a good 6 days to organize our militias.
-In the meanwhile the terrorists would have either brought down the government or tied us up with sabotage and subterfuge while they sent for French ships and the French army.
+In the meantime it would have taken the US a good 6 days to organize our militias.
+The terrorists would have either brought down the government or tied us up with sabotage and subterfuge while they sent for French ships and the French army.

 You might think, as the French Terrorists did, that martial law has to be announced publicly.
 In fact the French were literally betting their lives on it.
 However, both you and they would have been wrong.
 And them dead wrong.

 Legally the president can do a lot with martial law.
 For instance he can declare martial law from 11:00 to 11:05 pm tomorrow night in order to allow the army to raid a terrorist outpost during those five minutes.
 He also only has to tell one person, a US citizen, when he declares martial law.
 Later he is supposed to notify congress but both George Washington and I never did.
 When George could not sleep at night he would often declare martial law to Martha.
 He said it made him sleep a lot better.

 I think I declared it maybe three times during my presidency.
 Once at a party I declared martial law just to impress some foreigners and show them how much power I had.
 You had to often demonstrate raw power to the Germans just to keep them in line.
 Then after I had made my point I declared the end of martial law.
 The problem was that the only American in that group had walked away by then.
 I woke up two weeks later in a sweat having somehow connected the dots in my sleep and realized in my unconscous state that we were under martial law.
 I had to get up and go find a US citizen in order to end martial law which had been in effect the whole time.